 If you chose an L.L.C. or corporation business structure, you'd have to conduct a New Mexico Secretary of State search.
 You can do this on the New Mexico website.
 It is to ensure your name isn't confusingly similar to another business.

-Furthermore, if you choose an informal business structure, you won't have to conduct a state-level search.
+Furthermore, if you choose an informal business structure, you won't have to conduct a state-level search or maintain a registered agent.
 However, if you add a domain name to your business name, you should make sure it isn't already taken.